 Keep in mind that this is not the only way your devices may be broadcasting your location.
 Mobile phones transmit this kind of information to mobile network operators as a matter of course, for instance.

-5. Password manager
+5. Password management

 Start using a password manager means you can start randomly generating long, complex, unique passwords and not have to worry about remembering them.